djangify/ai-marketing2/README.md

 ### SEO Analysis
 1. Generate content for your project
 2. Navigate to the content section
-3. Click "Analyze Content" for SEO insights
+3. Click "Evaluate Content" for SEO insights
 4. View:
    - SEO score
    - Readability metrics